 For some, treatment is needed and may include:

 Vestibular rehabilitation.
 This is a type of physical therapy aimed at helping strengthen the vestibular system.
 The function of the vestibular system is to send signals to the brain about head and body movements relative to gravity.

 Vestibular rehab may be recommended if you have recurrent bouts of vertigo.
 It helps train your other senses to compensate for vertigo.

 Canalith repositioning maneuvers.
 Guidelines from the American Academy of Neurology recommend a series of specific head and body movements for BPPV.
 The movements are done to move the calcium deposits out of the canal into an inner ear chamber so they can be absorbed by the body.
 You will likely have vertigo symptoms during the procedure as the canaliths move.

 A doctor or physical therapist can guide you through the movements.
-The movements are safe and effective.
-They relieve BPPV in eight out of 10 cases.
+The movements are safe and often effective.

 Medicine.
 In some cases, medication may be given to relieve symptoms such as nausea or motion sickness associated with vertigo.

 If vertigo is caused by an infection or inflammation, antibiotics or steroids may reduce swelling and cure infection.

 For Meniere's disease, diuretics (water pills) may be prescribed to reduce pressure from fluid buildup.